 How much does Optus Sport cost?

 Optus Sport comes included on eligible home broadband, mobile broadband and postpaid mobile phone plans.
-As you must be an Optus customer, many plans are covered here, but if your plan is not, you can still subscribe to Optus Sport for an extra $14.99 a month.
-Non-Optus customers can also stream for $14.99 a month.
+As you must be an Optus customer, many plans are covered here, but if your plan is not, you can still subscribe to Optus Sport for an extra $14.99 per month, with non-Optus customers also able to sign up for $14.99 a month.
 If you’re looking to sign up for the long term, Optus Sport also offer an Annual Pass, which will cost $139 for 12 months.
 If the season ends, or you just aren’t getting as much out of it as you thought you would, you can cancel your Optus Sport subscription at any time, with your subscription ending at the end of the current billing cycle.
 If you aren’t an Optus customer and worried about data, find out how much data Optus Sport uses here.